 The importance of good governance within these arrangements is recognised and as part of the 2019/20 annual review of governance the governance arrangements for the shared legal service (HBPL), Consillium Business Services and Sancroft Community Care Ltd have been reviewed and updated and assurance obtained that reasonable governance arrangements are in place.
-Governance arrangements have not been reviewed for Concilium Group Limited as it is merely a holding company and at the time of preparing this draft AGS the review of the governance arrangements for Concilium Assets LLP is outstanding and will be included in the 2nd draft AGS.
+Governance arrangements have not been reviewed for Concilium Group Limited as it is merely a holding company and the governance arrangements for Concilium Assets LLP will be reviewed in 2020/21.